 Macromolecules and their systems (solutions), especially in the case of ionic macromolecules represent a complex multiparticle problem for physicists.
-Multiparticle collective interactions cannot be measured directly, and therefore the information on the structure and dynamics of these systems gained experimentally in our Laboratory contribute to our knowledge about them.
+Multiparticle collective interactions cannot be measured directly, and therefore the information on the structure and dynamics of these systems gained experimentally in our department contribute to our knowledge about them.
 In the recent past, we have succeeded in reorienting our long-term basic research findings also towards applications.
 We have created and patented a new mechanism of polymer nanoparticles formation with adjustable parameters based on physical bonds (not chemical reactions).
 Polymer nanoparticles find applications in many fields, with targeted transport of drugs and medical imaging probably being the most important.

 Currently we focus also on the study of mesoscale behavior of low molar mass (nonpolymeric) compounds, i.e. behavior on scales larger than molecular but smaller than macroscopic.
 It shows up that solubility in nature is achieved not only by well known “like likes like” or “like dissolves like” based on molecular solvation but also on mesoscale solubilization of dislike compounds characterized in that the solubility (homogeneous distribution over the whole volume of the system) is achieved on a mesoscale level, via nanoparticles or nanodroplets typically ranging in size from tens to hundreds of nanometers.
 An interesting group among low molar mass compounds represents in this respect gases.
 There is currently a vivid discussion in the scientific community whether stable bulk nanobubbles (nanobubbles in bulk liquids, not at interfaces) can exist and at which circumstances.
 Our department is also involved in this area of research.
 Nanobubbles are interesting because of both the basic research aspect and the applied research (numerous applications, especially in bio imaging).